oneeightseven/oneeightseven/README.md

 <h3 align="left">Here is my stack of technologies that I used/am using:</h3>

+- Worked with many databases: mssql, pgsql, mysql, mongo, redis.
+- I combine a “pure” sql with the Entity Framework Core.
 - I use Redis for cache in my projects.
+- For the frontend I use React, Blazor and quite a bit of Angular...
 - For the gateway I choose Ocelot and/or Nginx.
-- Worked with many databases: mssql, pgsql, mysql, mongo, redis.
-- For the frontend I use React, Blazor and quite a bit of Angular...
 - Logging - Serilog.
 - Web socket?
 Signal R!
-- I combine a “pure” sql with the Entity Framework Core.
 - And of course containerization, Docker!
 - For AMQP - RabbitMq.
 - If there is a need to map, I use an Automapper.

-- I am currently actively developing my personal website.
+<h3 align="left">I am currently actively developing my personal website.</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">